 Cougar Conservancy

 The Cougar Conservancy is a non-profit organization based out of Los Angeles, California that provides expert recommendations and direct support to state residents seeking to prevent or resolve conflicts that may arise between our communities and cougars in the landscapes we share.
 Our Conflict Task Force collaborates with communities and individuals to implement reliable cougar conflict prevention techniques that serve people while conserving cougars.
 We aim to empower people with training and education that promotes coexistence with cougars and other wildlife essential to our ecosystems.

-Our Programs
+Assistance Programs

+Cougar Conservancy